charlottecroce/ChamplainTechJournals/network-forensics/lab01.md

 ```

+- now velociraptor_server is a service you can control with systemctl
+- you can access the dashboard at https://localhost:8889

-create client config file
+## create client config file

 ./velociraptor --config server.config.yaml config client > client.config.yaml

+copy this to the windows client
+also on the windows client download the velociraptor exe. server and client use the same downloaded file

+./velociraptor-xyz.exe --config ./client.config.yaml service install

+## on the ubuntu machine

 sed -e '/bind_address:/{s/127.0.0.1/10.0.3.117/}' -i /etc/velociraptor/server.config.yaml

-- now velociraptor_server is a service you can control with systemctl
-- you can access the dashboard at https://localhost:8889
+change GUI bind_address to 0.0.0.0

+remember now that this is a service the config is in /etc/velociraptor and not opt anymore